svgeesus/ondesModulaire/precision rectifier/BOM.md

 Power up the module.
 If you see smoke, read the previous paragraphs again more carefully and replace all the ICs.

-**Note that this module is DC coupled and typically has a 2.5V DC offset** *this lets you rectify CVs* With a voltmeter, check that there is +5.00V on pin 6 of the voltage reference.
+**Note that this module is DC coupled and typically has a 2.5V DC offset** *this lets you rectify CVs and LFOs*

+With a voltmeter, check that there is +5.00V on pin 6 of the voltage reference.
 Check that the voltage on the central pin of the pot swings between -5V and +5V as the pot is turned.